moodle-an-hochschulen/moodle-theme_boost_union/README.md

 * University of Bayreuth, Nikolai Jahreis: Code
 * University of Graz, André Menrath: Code
 * University of Lübeck, Christian Wolters: Code, Peer Review, Ideating
-* Zurich University of Applied Sciences (ZHAW): Funding, Ideating
+* Zurich University of Applied Sciences (ZHAW): Funding, Ideating, Code

 Additionally, we thank all other contributors who contributed ideas, feedback and code snippets within the Github issues and pull requests as well as all contributors who contributed additional translations in AMOS, the Moodle translation tool.